 You shouldn’t believe everything you hear about other countries, but that’s no reason to be underprepared.
 Like everything else in life, balance is important.
 We shouldn’t be motivated by fear, but by thorough research and common sense.

 Eric spent 20 years in federal law enforcement with the United States Coast Guard before retiring in 2010.
 So he knows a little about “Semper Paratus,” which translates to “Always Ready.”
-Based on his research and recommendations from seasoned overlanders, we’ve taken several safety and security measures for international overlanding, which we started when our son Caspian had just turned two years old.
+Based on his extensive experience, as well as research and recommendations from seasoned overlanders, we’ve taken several safety and security measures for international overlanding.
+We began our first overlanding journey into another country when our son Caspian had just turned two years old.

 This article includes affiliate links.
 If you get excited about any of the products featured on this blog, then we’d love it if you’d shop via our links.
 This encourages us to continue investing time in creating useful content!